-Once a student falls below the minimum GPA, the following semester he/she will be on Academic Warning.
-If after one semester the student is not above the minimum, but has improved their GPA, he/she may continue on Academic Warning.
+Once a student falls below the minimum GPA, he/she will be placed on Academic Warning the following semester.
+If after one semester the student has not achieved the minimum but has improved their GPA, he/she may continue on Academic Warning.

-If a student has not improved their GPA, then they will be put on Academic Probation for one semester and their respective Dean must approve their course registration.
+If a student has not improved his/her GPA, he/she will then be put on Academic Probation for one semester and the student's respective Dean must approve his/her course registration.

-If no improvement has occurred after 2 semesters of probation, then the student will be dismissed.

-If a student is dismissed for not meeting academic standards, then the student may appeal by using the Academic Appeals Process.
+If no academic progress is made after 2 semesters of probation, then the student will be dismissed.
+Once a student is dismissed for not meeting academic standards, he/she may appeal by using the Academic Appeals Process.
 A student who has been academically dismissed may apply for readmission only after a full academic year (three semesters).
 For further details, see the section in this catalog on Readmission.